 In 2016, O.C.G.A.§20-2-210 was passed by the legislature and signed into law by Governor Nathan Deal.
-This law helped change the landscape of Georgia education by reducing the number of state-mandated tests students must take and by reducing the percentage that student test scores count for TKES evaluations.
+This law reduced the number of state-mandated tests students must take and by reducing the percentage that studenttest scores count for TKES evaluations.